DavisDaddy/sta032/upenn_intro.md

 argument takes on the default value for the duration of the function.

 Note that doing this makes it imperative that you name the arguments that you *do* include when you call the function.
-Here's an example:
+Here's an example.  **Note**: the point of the example is to show that a function defined, in this case, with seven arguments, can be successfully called with zero to up to seven arguments (a maximum of five in the example), *provided* the formal arguments have been assigned default values during the definition of the function.

+It is **not** necessary to focus on the details of the function at this point.

 ```r